 8. If you are interested in the Berlin Welcome card, you will also be interested in

-One of the visits not to be missed in Berlin is the Charlottenburg Palace.
+One of the visits you can not miss in Berlin is the Charlottenburg Palace.
 Located within walking distance from the center and easily accessible by public transport, this palace and its impressive gardens are well worth a visit, especially if you want to escape for a morning from the stress of the center of Berlin.
 I leave you a link to my guide on Charlottenburg Palace in Berlin so you can organize your visit.

 With the Berlin Welcome card you will get a 25% discount on the interior visit, but also this 18th century palace offers many other experiences to the traveler that you should not miss.